 1. Ireland – Can I Get Irish Citizenship?

-One of the cheapest ways to become a dual citizen is through your ancestry in a country that offers jus sanguinis citizenship, or citizenship through the blood of your ancestors.
+One of the easiest ways to become a dual citizen is through your ancestry in a country that offers jus sanguinis citizenship, or citizenship through the blood of your ancestors.
 In Ireland, it’s very simple, as well.
-If one of your grandparents was born in Ireland, you are entitled to Irish citizenship.
+If one of your grandparents was born in Ireland, you are entitled to free Irish citizenship.
 Simply make an application through the Foreign Birth Register.
 Irish citizenship confers the right to live or work in EEA and EU member countries.
 You can live in the country for 280 days per two years before becoming a tax resident.
 The ease and versatility of citizenship here is why Ireland has over 14 million passports in circulation despite having a population of just four million.
 Since fully 12% of US citizens can claim at least some Irish heritage, this is a popular and accessible program for many.

-2. Italy – Get an Affordable Italian Passport
+2. Italy – Get an Affordable Italian Passport or Citizenship

 Like Ireland, Italy offers citizenship to those whose ancestors were born in the country.
 However, the rules are tighter and not everyone qualifies.
 Male ancestors can pass on citizenship with few limitations.
 If your qualifying ancestor was a woman born before 1948. however, she can only transfer citizenship through children born after that year.
 There are additional limitations for ancestors born in Trentino Alto-Adige, Venezia-Giulia, and Veneto.
 Should you identify a qualifying relative, you can begin the application process with a $25 fee.

 3. Israel – Israeli Dual Citizenship